How to plot a histogram in Python

 Common errors and challenges

-Even with simple functions, you can run into a few common roadblocks when plotting histograms in Python.
+Even with the best tools, you can run into a few common roadblocks when plotting histograms in Python; here’s how to fix them.

 Fixing incorrect data types for plt.hist()